 Many typical orthodontic problems can impact children.
 Among them are:

-A smiling child sits in a dental chair, surrounded by gloved hands holding dental tools at Bold Bite orthodontics
+A smiling child sits in a dental chair while undergoing a children orthodontics procedure, surrounded by gloved hands holding dental tools in Jacksonville, FL.

 Overbite, Underbite, Crossbite, and Spacing Problems